God Of War Ragnarok: All Secrets & Easter Eggs

 One Of The Kvasir’s Poem In The Game (Image Captured by Us)

 Kvasir’s Poems are collectibles that you can find scattered all over the Nine Realms in the game.
-These are actually 14 pieces of Poetry, and each poem is a reference to a certain Playstation Exclusive Game, including games like Death Stranding and Horizon Forbidden West.
+These are 14 pieces of poetry, and each poem references a certain PlayStation-exclusive game, including games like Death Stranding and Horizon Forbidden West.
 It is a wholesome gesture from Sony Santa Monica to reference other games from Playstation Studios.

 god of war ragnarok secrets